A long road to Rutland: Sesame Street celebrates 50 years

 “Sesame Street Live!
 C is for Celebration” will be at the Paramount Theatre Saturday, Sept.
 21, for 1 and 4 p.m. performances, featuring all the characters you know and love, including my personal favorite, Oscar the Grouch.

-Sesame Street debuted in 1969, which means five generations grew up with the show.
+Sesame Street debuted in 1969, which means several generations have grown up with the show.
 It’s won more major awards than most shows in television, including 11 Grammys and almost 200 Emmys.

 While it began as an educational children’s television series that combined live action with sketch comedy, animation and puppetry, the program became known for Jim Henson’s Muppets, their humor and cultural references.